Gangs of London (TV series)

 Gangs of London is a British action crime drama television series created by Gareth Evans and Matt Flannery.
 Based on London Studio's video game of the same name, it serves as a spinoff of The Getaway franchise.

 The first series premiered on 23 April 2020 on Sky Atlantic.
-In June 2020, it was renewed for a second series, with AMC taking over US broadcast rights and co-producing, and Corin Hardy taking over as showrunner.
+In June 2020, it was renewed for a second series, with AMC taking over American broadcast rights and co-producing, and Corin Hardy taking over as showrunner.
 The second series premiered on 20 October 2022 in the UK and on 17 November 2022 in the US.
 In November 2022, it was renewed for a third series that premiered on 20 March 2025 in the UK.
 In August 2025, it was renewed for a fourth series.

 The series has received generally positive reviews from critics, who praised its performances, narrative, and action sequences, though some criticism was aimed at its excessive violence.

 Premise

 The series follows the power struggles of the rival gangs and criminal organisations in London.
 As one of the world's most dynamic and multicultural cities, London's criminal underworld is thrown into disarray following the assassination of the head of the city's most powerful crime family.

 For twenty years, Finn Wallace (Colm Meaney) was the most powerful criminal in London until his death, with billions of pounds flowing through the Wallace Organisation each year.
 His son Sean Wallace (Joe Cole), with the help of his mother, Marian Wallace (Michelle Fairley), and Finn's right-hand man Ed Dumani (Lucian Msamati), attempts to continue his legacy.
 Finn's assassination causes ripples across the world of international crime, affecting the Albanian mafia, Kurdish PKK, and the Pakistani drug cartel, among various other criminal elements.
-Newcomer Elliot Carter (Sope Dirisu), an undercover police officer, is tasked with infiltrating the Wallace Organisation to expose them in their moment of weakness, eventually abandoning the police to become a leading member of the organisation himself.
+Newcomer Elliot Carter (Sope Dirisu), an undercover police officer, is tasked with infiltrating the Wallace Organisation to expose them in their moment of weakness.